dipenparmar12/json_compair/README.md

 DIFF ALGORITHM:
 - Scan Limit (100-10000 characters)

+✅ All settings now apply INSTANTLY on change
 ✅ All settings persist in localStorage
 ✅ Content auto-saves on all document changes
 ✅ Settings panel auto-closes when clicking outside